sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 *Takeaway:* We observe that there is a scalability, quality tradeoff between greedy and exact extraction.
 The latter requires orders of magnitude longer time to produce a solution, and can even produce worse solutions when limiting the number of rewrite iterations.
 As designs scale, it may not be feasible to run exact extraction to find the optimal design.

-We also compare the area (µm²) of the designs extracted using greedy and exact extraction (this time only using the top-performing, highs, solver) on the ISCAS85 verilog design benchmarks using a standard cell library.
+We also compare the area (µm²) of the designs extracted using greedy and exact extraction (this time only using the top-performing - HiGHs - solver) on the ISCAS85 verilog design benchmarks using a standard cell library.
 Synthesizing an ASIC design using exact extraction becomes prohibitive faster than synthesis targetting an FPGA due to the larger design search space.
 There is no "No Optimization" column in this chart.
 To convert to a standard cell library, a set of rewrite rules must be applied required to convert digital logic to standard cells.
 We also compare against the Synopsys commercial design compiler to show the design quality a tuned EDA tool can achieve.

 | Bench   | Greedy Area   | Exact Area (Node Limit) (msynth) | Exact Area (Synopsys)  |
 |---------|---------------|----------------------------------|------------------------|